Azure/missionlz/.devcontainer/README.md

 - Install Docker Desktop or Docker CE on a host machine.
 The host machine can be Windows, Linux, or Mac, and can run on-premises or in the cloud.
 - Clone the Mission LZ from GitHub to a local workspace on the host machine
+  > **NOTE:** When using Windows with WSL as the host machine, we recommend the following additional steps:
-  - **Recommended:** If you are using Windows for the host machine, clone and open this repository on Windows Subsystem for Linux (WSL).
+  > - Clone and open this repository on Windows Subsystem for Linux (WSL).
 WSL is not required, but disk IO performance in the container is better and the overall experience is more consistent when running a development container from WSL.
-    > **NOTE:** After [installing WSL for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10), you can run your Linux distribution path right inside the Windows command prompt (or in PowerShell), by entering `wsl.exe` or `bash.exe`.
+  > - After [installing WSL for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10), you can run your Linux distribution path right inside the Windows command prompt (or in PowerShell), by entering `wsl.exe` or `bash.exe`.
 These commands will switch to a display of the Linux command line, using the path for your current directory.
 This path will appear to be in a mounted folder, `/mnt/c`, because we're now viewing your Windows C:\ drive folder from the Linux subsystem.
 You can access all of your local computer's file system from within the Linux shell by using this `/mnt/c` mounted file path.

-    > **NOTE:** the Windows Git Credential Manager can be configured to work from WSL.
+  > - The Windows Git Credential Manager can be configured to work from WSL to help with complex authentication patterns like two-factor authentication.
 See the [documentation here](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-git#git-credential-manager-setup).
-Below is the command to run for setting the Windows credential manager in WSL:
+Below is the command to run for setting the Windows Credential Manager in WSL:

      ```BASH
           git config --global credential.helper "/mnt/c/Program\ Files/Git/mingw64/libexec/git-core/git-credential-manager.exe"
      ```

-- Install the recommended VS Code extensions found in `.vscode/extensions.json` (from the root of the project folder), including the "Remote Development" extension from Microsoft.
+- Install the recommended VS Code extensions found in `.vscode/extensions.json` (found in the root of the project folder), including the "Remote Development" extension from Microsoft.

 ### Step-by-Step